Stuycs-K/project03-final-10-mashuryana/DEVLOG.md

 ### 2024-01-09 - Continued client and socket work
 Included code for opening server and attempting to connect clients.
 As part of research about sockets, worked with members.
 (1.5 hours)

+### 2024-01-10 - Further work with sockets
+Continued adding code for socket usage, had issues with connecting, started to think about processing commands.
+(1.5 hours)